 Tabs or trailing whitespace: use libtbx.clean_clutter to fix.

-Unused imports: use libtbx.find_unused_imports_crude to find them and remove them
+Unused imports: use libtbx.find_unused_imports_crude to find them and remove them.

 The use of bare except statements is prohibited, since it causes the try...except to catch KeyboardInterrupt.
 At a minimum use ‘except Exception’.